bitrockteam/caravan-cli/README.md

 As of now the configuration for the cli is managed in the  `internal/caravan` package `Config` struct.

 For the execution of the command to be successful the following pre-requisite needs to be verified on the environment:

-1- terraform installed and available in the `$PATH` variable 2- aws cli installed and with credentials provided in `.aws/credentials`
+- terraform installed and available in the `$PATH` environment variable
+- aws cli installed and with credentials provided in `.aws/credentials`